-If you wish to park, please park in the spaces to the SOUTH and West of the school
+If you wish to park, please park in the spaces to the SOUTH or WEST of the school for the safety of our students.
+Do not park directly in front of the school during drop-off or pick-up.

 Electronic Devices & Cell Phones